-Resource Estimate for Berta Sur
+Updated Resource Estimate for Berta Sur

-In November 2012, the Company announced the results of an independent National Instrument 43-101 compliant resource estimate for Berta Sur.
-The resource estimate was completed by Propipe SA, an engineering firm based in Santiago, Chile at a variety of total copper (%CuT) grades, as shown in the table below.
+In August 2013, the Company announced the results of an independent National Instrument 43-101 compliant updated resource estimate for Berta Sur and Central deposits.
+The updated resource estimate was completed by Geoinvestment S.A.
+Propipe SA, an engineering firm based in Santiago, Chile at a variety of total copper (%CuT) grades, as shown in the table below.